paulmoliva/Pol.js/README.md

 Clone the repo and create a new HTML file.
 Ensure that you include jquery and pol.js in your HTML file.
-Include:
+In your html body, include:
 ```html
 <div class="polls" id="polls-root">

 </div>
 ```

-in your html body.
-Include:
+Also include your calls in a script tag:
 ```html
 <script>
   presidentialPoll();